apt-get update

 Your antivirus might be affecting the proper functioning of the activities in the WSL Terminal.
 We recommend you to temporarily turn the Antivirus solution or Windows Defender off and check if that fixes the error.

 Turn it on after the operation completes successfully.

-We hope you found the steps easy to follow and you were successful in resolving the issue.
+We hope you found the steps easy to follow and that you were successful in resolving the issue.